Risks and Failures of Digital Transformation: Real Cases and Lessons

 3. Despite investing $100 million over three years, the project made little progress.
 In the end, the company ended its relationship with the implementation partner and went to court.

-4. MillerCoors' main mistake was placing too much responsibility on the intermediary without defining expectations and requirements.
+4. MillerCoors' main mistake was placing too much responsibility on the intermediary without clarifying expectations and requirements.

 5. The partner's lack of experience in the beverage sector, along with the absence of internal oversight and leadership, led to wasted time and money.